MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/draginfo_allowedoperations.md

 ## -remarks

-The action(s) being performed can be modified using the keyboard or mouse buttons (see <xref:Microsoft.UI.Input.DragDrop.DragDropModifiers>).
+The action(s) being performed can be modified using the keyboard or mouse buttons (see [DragDropModifiers](/windows/windows-app-sdk/api/winrt/microsoft.ui.input.dragdrop.dragdropmodifiers)).

 ## -see-also